treimers/JfxImageCanvas/README.md

 # JfxImageCanvas
 JfxImageCanvas is a JavaFX Class that can be used to render a scaled and rotated image in a canvas.

-The image can be rotated by multiples of 90 degree and can be sized by a scale factor.
+The image can be rotated and resized by a scale factor.
 The canvas size will be set according to these transformations.

+The following screen shot shows the usage with 11 instances based on the same image with identical scale factor and different rotation:

 ![Screen Shot](images/example.png)